zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 It is common to run the web engine and the repository in the same process (see instances of type all-in-one above), but this is not a requirement.
 A repository can be set up to be accessed remotely using Pyro (`Python Remote Objects`_) and act as a server.
+However, it's important to know if code you're writing is executed on the repository side, on our client side (the web engine being a client for instance): you don't have the same abilities on both side.
+On the repository side, you can for instance by-pass security checks, which isn't possible from client code.

 Some logic can be attached to events that happen in the repository, like creation of entities, deletion of relations, etc. This is used for example to send email notifications when the state of an object changes.
-See `Hooks` below.
+See :ref:`HookIntro` below.

 ..
 [1] not to be confused with a Mercurial repository or a Debian repository.
 .. _`Python Remote Objects`: http://pyro.sourceforge.net/